gamykla/machine-learning-map-reduce/README.md

 NB: ipyparallel can run locally, or remotely..
 You can build up a cluster to meet your needs, see http://ipyparallel.readthedocs.io/en/latest/ for more detail.

-Once the cluster has started you can run the python examples.

 ## Refernces
 * ML datasources: http://archive.ics.uci.edu/ml/datasets.html?area=&att=&format=&numAtt=&numIns=&sort=attup&task=reg&type=&view=table